top of page

 Overnight in Al Ula

-DAY 19: TO WADI AL DISAH IN 4 x 4's AND ONWARD TO TABUK
+DAY 19: TO WADI AL DISAH IN 4 X 4'S AND IT'S BREATHTAKING SCENERY, TO TABUK

 Overnight in Tabuk

-We continue our overland journey on 4 x 4's to Tabuk, with a stop at Saudi’s Grand Canyon.
-With it’s spectacular views carved over millions of years of erosion, we can enjoy some small hikes and lunch while enjoying the many great views of the canyon.
-We continue on to Tabuk, where we will enjoy dinner.
+This morning, we will take an adventure to Saudi’s Grand Canyon in SUV's with it’s spectacular views carved over millions of years of erosion, we can enjoy some small hikes while enjoying the many great views of the canyon.

 Overnight in Tabuk

 Although controversial, many researchers believe that the real Mount Sinai is Jabal al-Lauz on the border of Saudi Arabia and Jordan.
-Today we will visit this mountain which many believe to be the real Moses Mountain in the old land of Midian.
+Today we will visit this mountain which many believe to be the real Mount Sinai (Moses Mountain) in the old land of Midian.
+We will visit the ancient site believed by some to be the burial place of Jethro.
+The Nabatean tombs here are impressive!
+We will also drive and hike to the split rock.
+We will learn about the local compelling arguments as to why many believe this is the 'Land of the Exodus', in the footsteps of Moses.
+Any hiking today is optional.

 Overnight in Tabuk